Occupation of the Baltic states

-The three independent Baltic countries – Estonia, Latvia, and Lithuania – were invaded and occupied in June 1940 by the Soviet Union, under the leadership of Stalin and auspices of the Molotov-Ribbentrop Pact that had been signed between Nazi Germany and the Soviet Union in August 1939, immediately before the outbreak of World War II.
-The three countries were then annexed into the Soviet Union (formally as "constituent republics") in August 1940.
-The United States and most other Western countries never recognised this incorporation, considering it illegal.
-On 22 June 1941, Nazi Germany attacked the Soviet Union and within weeks occupied the Baltic territories.
-In July 1941, the Third Reich incorporated the Baltic territory into its Reichskommissariat Ostland.
-As a result of the Red Army's Baltic Offensive of 1944, the Soviet Union recaptured most of the Baltic states and trapped the remaining German forces in the Courland Pocket until their formal surrender in May 1945.
+The initial Soviet invasion and occupation of the Baltic states began in June 1940 under the Molotov–Ribbentrop Pact, made between the Soviet Union and Nazi Germany in August 1939, before the outbreak of World War II.
+The three independent Baltic countries were annexed as constituent Republics of the Soviet Union in August 1940.
+Most Western countries did not recognise this annexation, and considered it illegal.
+In July 1941, the occupation of the Baltic states by Nazi Germany took place, just weeks after its invasion of the Soviet Union.
+The Third Reich incorporated them into its Reichskommissariat Ostland.
+In 1944, the Soviet Union recaptured most of the Baltic states as a result of the Red Army's Baltic Offensive, trapping the remaining German forces in the Courland Pocket until their formal surrender in May 1945.